 Every woodworker should have a saber saw.
 Often called a jigsaw, it will allow you to cut curves and patterns in your stock materials.
 You’ll probably need an electric one, rather than a battery-operated, although the battery-powered saber saws work fine on thin material and for limited use.
 You need to find one that fits your hand.
 Too small, and you can’t grip it; too large, and you can’t control it.
 For thicker materials, you’ll need a band saw, which we’ll cover later.

 #26: The Palm Sander

 A good palm sander is vital to any woodworker’s power tool collection.
-The palm sander will use ¼ sheet of sanding paper, and is small enough to get into tight places.
+The palm sander will use ¼ of a sheet of sanding paper and is small enough to get into tight places.
 However, you should be careful not to sand patterns into your finished work with the palm sander.
 They usually move in a circular pattern, or back and forth.
 Either way, they can leave swirls and streaks in your wood that show up once it is stained, so be sure to keep it moving across the surface you are sanding so that you don’t sand grooves into your wood.

 #27: The Random Orbital Sander

 A random orbital sander is actually a step up from the “little brother” version – the palm sander.
 The random orbital sander uses hook and loop (Velcro) to fasten the sanding disks to the sanding pad.
 The random movement of the disk helps to avoid sanding patterns into your wood.
 Your main precaution with this tool is to make sure that your hardware supply store has discs in stock in every grit.
 Otherwise, you’ll have a sander that you can’t use because you can’t find sanding pads for it.